microsoft/BotFramework-Composer/README.md

 ## Get Started
 - To learn about the Bot Framework Composer, read the [documentation][5].
-- To get your-self familiar with the Composer, read [Introduction to Bot Framework Composer][1].
+- To get yourself familiar with the Composer, read [Introduction to Bot Framework Composer][1].
 - [Deploy Bot Framework Composer][2] on your local machine and [create your first bot][3].

 To build and run the Composer project locally.
 From the Composer folder, run the following commands